 - (1) The amounts in this column represent the grant date fair values of PSU, RSU and NSO awards.
 The fair values are calculated in accordance with SEC guidance and reflect an adjustment for the exclusion of dividend equivalents during the vesting period.
-PSUs, which cliff vest after three years, have a grant date fair value of \$11.80 and are calculated based on the Monte-Carlo simulation methodology.
-RSUs and NSOs, which vest pro-rata over three years, have a fair value of \$11.21 and \$2.47, respectively. - (2) Values in this row represent the range in payout for the 2018 annual incentive award.
-The maximum payouts a NEO could receive for annual incentive awards under the KEIP is \$4,000,000.
-The Committee applies negative discretion to reduce the annual awards such that individual payments are in line with financial enterprise, business unit and/or individual performance. - (3) PSUs were granted based on the actual closing price of \$12.64 on the February 5, 2018 grant date.
+PSUs, which cliff vest after three years, have a grant date fair value of \$6.39 and are calculated based on the Monte-Carlo simulation methodology.
+RSUs and NSOs, which vest pro-rata over three years, have a fair value of \$6.22 and \$1.99, respectively. - (2) Values in this row represent the range in payout for the 2019 annual incentive award.
+The maximum payouts a NEO could receive for annual incentive awards under the KEIP is \$5,000,000.
+The Committee may apply negative discretion to reduce the annual awards such that individual payments are in line with financial enterprise, business unit and/or individual performance. - (3) PSUs were granted based on the actual closing price of \$6.60 on the February 5, 2019 grant date.
 PSUs represent a right to Pitney Bowes stock on the vesting date, with the number of shares determined after a specified performance period.
-This award is subject to achievement of the predetermined annual performance metrics and a three-year cumulative TSR modifier.
-The Committee may apply negative discretion to reduce longterm awards such that payments are in line with financial enterprise performance.
-Please see page 48 in "Performance Stock Units" for additional information on this performance award.
-As a result of Mr. Monahan's retirement his 2018 PSU annual award is prorated at the close of the performance cycle based on total completed months of service through last day worked. - (4) Performance-based RSUs were granted based on the actual closing price of \$12.64 on the February 5, 2018 grant date.
+This award is subject to achievement of the pre-determined annual performance metrics and a three-year cumulative Total Shareholder Return modifier.
+The Committee may apply negative discretion to reduce long-term awards such that payments are in line with financial enterprise performance.
+Please see page 49 in "Performance Stock Units" for additional information on this performance award. - (4) Performance-based RSUs were granted based on the actual closing price of \$6.60 on the February 5, 2019 grant date.
 The closing price is utilized to determine the number of RSUs to be awarded to NEOs.
-The performance metric tied to income from continuing operations was met as of December 31, 2018, however, the award remains subject to forfeiture over the remaining vesting period.
-This award will vest on a pro-rata basis over a three-year period ending February 9, 2021.
-As a result of Mr. Monahan's retirement his 2018 RSU annual award of 31,646 RSUs was forfeited. - (5) These options have an exercise price equal to the closing price of the company's common stock on the February 5, 2018 grant date.
-Based on these terms the exercise price is \$12.64.
-The Black-Scholes value for each option granted on February 5, 2018 grant date was \$2.47.
-See Notes 1 and 20 of the Consolidated Financial Statements included in the company's Annual Report on Form 10-K for the year ended December 31, 2018 regarding assumptions underlying valuation of equity awards.
-As a result of Mr. Monahan's retirement his 2018 option annual award of 161,943 NSOs was forfeited. - (6) This award is a one-time special premium priced stock option award made to Ms. Snyder on March 7, 2018 for retention purposes and in recognition of her critical role in driving the long-term growth strategy.
-These options have an exercise price equal to \$14.26 and grant price of \$12.96 (closing price on date of grant).
-The Black-Scholes value for the options granted on March 7, 2018 was \$2.18.
-See Notes 1 and 20 of the Consolidated Financial Statements included in the company's Annual Report on Form 10-K for the year ended December 31, 2018 regarding assumptions underlying valuation of equity awards.
-For additional details refer to footnote 6 on the Summary Compensation Table.
+The performance metric tied to income from continuing operations was met as of December 31, 2019, however, the award remains subject to forfeiture over the remaining vesting period.
+This award will vest on a pro-rata basis over a three-year period ending February 8, 2022. - (5) NSOs have an exercise price of \$6.60 equal to the closing price of the company's common stock on the February 5, 2019 grant date.
+The Black-Scholes value for each option granted on February 5, 2019 was \$1.99.
+See Note 1 and 20 of the Consolidated Financial Statement included in the company's Annual Report on Form 10-K for the year ended December 31, 2019 regarding assumptions underlying valuation of equity awards.

-OUTSTANDING EQUITY AWARDS AT 2018 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2019 FISCAL YEAR-END

 The following table provides information on the current holdings of stock option and stock awards by the NEOs.
 This table includes unexercised or unvested option awards, unvested RSUs and PSUs.
 Each equity grant is shown separately for each NEO.
 The vesting schedule for each outstanding award is shown following this table(1).
-For additional information about the stock option and stock awards, see the description of equity incentive compensation in the Compensation Discussion and Analysis starting on page 48.
+For additional information about the stock option and stock awards, see the description of equity incentive compensation in the Compensation Discussion and Analysis starting on page 49.